Battle of Mandaitivu: Background

-Following the recapture of the island of Mandaitivu in 1990 by the Sri Lankan Armed Forces in the Operation Thrividha Balaya, the island along with Kayts remained under the control of the Government of Sri Lanka, even though much of the Jaffna peninsula was under the LTTE.
-The presence of the LTTE few miles away in the mainland continued to pose a major threat to the island which came under mortar and rocket bombardment.
-In 1994, the Sri Lanka Navy had withdrawn its detachment at Mandaitivu leaving only the army detachment.
-In January 1995, a cease fire was established and peace talks started between the LTTE and newly elected government of President Chandrika Kumaratunga.
-The cease fire ended on 19 April 1995 with the LTTE sinking the SLNS Sooraya and SLNS Ranasuru.
-With the resumption of hostilities and the start of the third phase of the civil war, skirmishes brock out.
+Following the recapture of the island of Mandaitivu in 1990 by the Sri Lankan Armed Forces in the Operation Thrividha Balaya, the island along with Kayts remained under the control of the Government of Sri Lanka, even though much of the Jaffna peninsula was under the LTTE control.
+The presence of the LTTE a few miles away on the mainland continued to pose a major threat to the island which came under mortar and rocket bombardment.
+In 1994, the Sri Lanka Navy had withdrawn its detachment at Mandaitivu, leaving only the army detachment.
+In January 1995, a ceasefire was established and peace talks started between the LTTE and newly elected government of President Chandrika Kumaratunga.
+The ceasefire ended on 19 April 1995 with the LTTE sinking the SLNS Sooraya and SLNS Ranasuru.
+With the resumption of hostilities and the start of the third phase of the civil war, skirmishes broke out.
 In June 1995, the military camp on Mandaitivu was garrisoned by a detachment of the newly formed 10 (V) Battalion, Gemunu Watch which was a volunteer unit under the command of Captain Kithsiri R. Dharmawickrama as acting officer commanding.
 Calls were made to replace the frontline volunteer detachments with regular troops.